Sena Sakaguchi: Early career

 Sakaguchi began his senior competition career in 2015, competing for Sutekina Racing Team in the final four rounds of the F4 Japanese Championship.
 Through eight races that season, he registered a podium at Motegi and finished outside of the points just once, taking 10th in the championship.
 The following season, he graduated to the Japanese F3 Championship, taking part thanks to the Honda Formula Dream Project.
 Sakaguchi continued competing in F4 during 2016, tallying his first win in the series at Motegi en route to a second-place point finish.
 In his maiden F3 season, Sakaguchi would finish 9th in points.

-He returned to F3 in 2017 with Honda support, finishing an improved 6th in points, netting his first podium in the series at the penultimate race at Sugo.
+Sakaguchi returned to F3 in 2017 with Honda support, finishing an improved 6th in points, netting his first podium in the series at the penultimate race at Sugo.
 In 2018, Sakaguchi joined Toda Racing and built upon his previous results, finishing fourth in points off the back of five podium finishes in 17 races.
 Following the 2018 season, Sakaguchi was released from his junior driver role at Honda.

 Sakaguchi raced in F3 2019 season tallying three podiums in five races driving for TOM'S. Following the Japanese F3 split at the end of 2019, Sakaguchi competed in both of the resulting series during 2020.
 In the Super Formula Lights series, Sakaguchi ran the full season with B-Max Racing.
 Despite finishing just one race outside of the podium positions, he would finish second in the standings, nearly 40 points behind Ritomo Miyata.
 In the K2 Planet-promoted Formula Regional Japanese Championship, however, Sakaguchi won all eleven races that he competed in, taking the championship by just over 50 points despite missing the triple-header at Sugo.